KrishnaRanjani/Edification-Gateway/README.md

 ## Proposed Architecture :student:

-* In Our proposed system Edification gateway application will assist the user in choosing the best organized and productive options for the educational careers.
+* Edification gateway application will assist the user in choosing the best organized and productive options for the educational careers.
 * The projected system offers elaborate descriptive information about the courses offered for the higher secondary students, graduates, and details on the competitive exams.
 * The user can search according to their space of interest.
 * The details about the top institutions with a particular field are listed.